BloomTech-Labs/mission-control-fe/README.md

 #### Formik/Yup

--    Forms in React are not much fun - they require (at least) local state management, and as the forms scale, that process only gets messier.
-Formik (with the validation library Yup) abstract away the difficulties of writing forms in React, and allow us to focus on core application functionality.
+-    no longer being used in this release- OKTA takes over for the forms where Formik/yup was used

 ### OKTA

 -   Formik/yup was removed to Implement OKTA token login process.
--   OKTA  is a two way handshake that sends and recieves info to then give back a otoken
+-   OKTA  is a two way handshake that sends and recieves info to then give back a token
+-   This is the token used to determine dashboard role rendering

 #### Front end deployed to AWS Amplify
 -[Labs18 Deployed Front end](https://labs-18.use-mission-control.com/manager/dashboard/)